 - How can you deliver emotional impact into their inbox?

 Wrap it up in a compelling subject line with a maximum of 50–60 characters.

-Create an exceptional Valentine’s Day subject line by …
+Tips to creating an exceptional Valentine’s Day subject line:

-- Using words like “sweet,” “kiss,” and “love” in humorous, unconventional or even hokey ways.
-(For inspiration, check out all these idioms with the word “love.”)
+- Use words like “sweet,” “kiss,” and “love” in humorous, unconventional, or even hokey ways.

 - Kiss your … goodbye this Valentine’s Day

 - Aren’t in love with your … ?
 Try … today!

 - You’ll fall head over heels for these …!